Organization and workspace roles

 Workspace administration

-Workspace administration tasks include managing workspace members and all workspace settings.
+Workspace administration tasks include managing workspace members and workspace settings.
 These tasks are governed by workspace roles, with each workspace role applying only to the assigned workspace.

 Automation projects and apps